M1 Garands Prices & Trends (with historical values)

 Keep in mind that these CMP categories are all lower grade M1 Garand rifles and do not include the Correct Grade or Collector Grade rifles.
 The CMP has not offered those two upper echelons of M1 Garands for sale for years, though the exact dates are not listed on their website.
 This article is primarily intended to look at high end, regular M1 Garand rifles, but the factors listed here have also invariably affected the M1 Garands for sale at other price points.
 Case in point: seen any $500 M1 rifles lately?
 Unfortunately, the “sold out” dates of other rifles also offered by the CMP (such as the M1903, the M1 carbine, and the M1917) are also unavailable.
 If this information were available, one could draw strong conclusions regarding the trends of demand for U.S. military surplus rifles in general vs. the specific demand for M1 Garands.

 While information is limited and educational guesses abound as to why the prices of M1 Garand rifles have risen so dramatically in recent years, the data unquestionably indicates that they are steadily increasing.
-They have seen a price change of 66% in just seven years, and if gun collecting as a whole is indicative of anything, they will not be going back down.
+They have seen a 66% change in gun prices in just seven years, and if gun collecting as a whole is indicative of anything, they will not be going back down.
 Gun genres that are popular tend to set new price points going forward, not revert back to old ones, with notably few exceptions.

 Rock Island Auction